julien66/ranking/README.md

 - Clone this repo.
 - Install expressJS and all project dependencies (package.json)

-## Database MYSQL.
+## Database MYSQL or POSTGRESQL - SEQUELIZE.
-This project is heavily relational and we choosed to rely on MYSQL.
+This project is heavily relational and we choosed to rely on sequelize.
-- Install MSYQL.
+- Install MSYQL or POSTGRES with POSTGIS extension.
-- Create an empty Database on MYSQL.
+- Create an empty Database.
 - Duplicate config.example.json into config.js and set the connection parameters to your database properly.
 - The rest (table creation, indexes...) is done alone via sequelize.